Supported by Project KIDS, District 191 Summer Break Camp offers summer childcare for children entering Kindergarten through Grade 6 (Fall 2026)

 Dismissal from Program

-- The parent refuses to follow the One91 Community Education policies described in this handbook and contract for services as signed by the parent
+- The parent refuses to follow the One91 Community Education policies described in this handbook and the signed contract for services.

 Health & Safety Protocols